 The Ingredients: Effective and minimally irritating

-La Roche-Posay's Retinol B3 Serum contains two forms of vitamin A, retinol and retinyl palmitate.
-The pure retinol offers a concentrated boost, whereas retinyl palmitate is time-released, so the effects are less intense.
+- Retinol and retinyl palmitate: This product contains two forms of vitamin A. The pure retinol offers a concentrated boost, whereas retinyl palmitate is time-released, so the effects are less intense.

 The Results: Pretty impressive